tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

 ...

-The proof of the second theorem, which was the one originally proved by Joyal, follows from a similar argument; in particular, the implication $3\Rightarrow 2$ follows from the fact that each $F$ that weakly preserves countable wide pullbacks is superfinitary (prove this by contradiction as an exercise).
+The proof of the second theorem, which was the one initially proved by Joyal, follows from a similar argument; in particular, the implication $3\Rightarrow 2$ follows from the fact that each $F$ that weakly preserves countable wide pullbacks is superfinitary (prove this by contradiction as an exercise).
 All other implications are trivial or follow clearly from what we already know.